Not sure what zones are? Read this first.

 This can be done with this workflow:

-Navigate to the "Copy items" page
+Navigate to the "Takeoffs" page

-Select source and destination disciplines
+Select source takeoff and discipline

-Choose whether you'd like to copy "Zone headings" and / or "Zones"
+Under the "Zone" section, choose whether you'd like to copy "Zone headings" and / or "Zones"

 Choose which drawing you want to map to the new drawings